DiscordBM/DiscordLogger/README.md

 DiscordGlobalConfiguration.logManager = await DiscordLogManager(httpClient: httpClient)

 /// Bootstrap the `LoggingSystem`.
 After this, all your `Logger`s will automagically start using `DiscordLogHandler`.
 /// Do not use a `Task { }` to avoid possible bugs.
-/// Wait before the `LoggingSystem` is bootstrapped.
+Wait before the `LoggingSystem` is bootstrapped.
 await LoggingSystem.bootstrapWithDiscordLogger(
     /// The webhook address to send the logs to.
     /// You can easily create a webhook using Discord desktop app with a few clicks.
     /// See https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks
-    /// There is a 'Making A Webhook' there.
+    /// There is a 'Making A Webhook' section there.
     address: try .url(<#Your Webhook URL#>),
     makeMainLogHandler: StreamLogHandler.standardOutput(label:metadataProvider:)
 )